neomerx/json-api/sample/README.md

 $ php sample.php -t
 ```

-or with measuring execution time and specified number of iterations
+or with execution time measurement and specified number of iterations

 ```
 $ php time sample.php -t=10000